klarna/ui-prototype/README.md

-# Klarna prototype
+# Klarna UI prototype

-This is a repo to quickly start prototyping something.
+This is a repo to quickly start a project or prototype.

 It includes all ui-* projects you need and a base setup to keep going.